The world’s first flight attendant did not work on an airplane; he worked on a zeppelin.

 Kubis was in Hindenburg’s dining room when the ship burst into flame at Lakehurst, New Jersey on May 6, 1937.
 When the Hindenburg sank close enough to the ground, Kubis encouraged passengers and crew to jump from the windows and jumped to safety himself.

-Kubis landed without injury and was not hurt in the disaster.

-Kubis testified at the inquiry into the Hindenburg disaster and then returned to Germany, where he lived until his death in the 1970s.
+Kubis landed without injury and was not hurt in the crash.
+He testified at the Hindenburg disaster inquiry and then returned to Germany, where he lived until his death in the 1970s.